dadaista/ChimpToken/README.md

-# ChimpToken
+# ChimpToken and Truffle
-Yet another eth ERC20 token, yes because all tutorials cover the easy peasy compile and deploy on testrpc but none of them is useful to deploy on a real network.
+Yet another eth ERC20 token example on Truffle?
+Yes because all tutorials cover the easy peasy compile and deploy on testrpc but none of them is useful to deploy from turllfe to a real network.
 Here we use ropsten.

 # Pre-requisites